samwong0127/titanic/README.md

 This is the repo of the contruction of ML models for the competition. *data* folder contains the test and train data given. *predictions* folder contains the predictions on test data by different models and entries. *titanic- one-hot encoding.ipynb* is the Jupyter Notebook for a small EDA, feature extraction, feature engineering, and training of ML models.
 It also contains my thinking process and draft of training

 ### This repo is finialised on 12th Aug, 2022.
-My final notebook can be seen on https://www.kaggle.com/code/samwong127/titanic/notebook or *titanic.ipynb*.
+The final notebook can be seen on [https://www.kaggle.com/code/samwong127/titanic-survival-rate-with-sklearn].

 ### Conclusion and knowledge
-In this competition, the highest
+In this competition, the predictions with highest score (**0.78708**) comes from ***Logistic Regression*** (LR). ***Guassian Process Classifier*** (GPC) has the highest accuracy in the training set but LR gets the highest score in the test set.
+Therefore, overfitting may be occured in the former model.
+Besides, both models have higher f1-score in predicting **0 (Not Survived)** than **1 (Survived)**.
+One reason is that the total number of survivors is less than that of deaths in the training set.
+When predicting the deaths, LR has higher precision but lower recall than GPC.
+When predicting the survived, LR has lower precision but higher recall than GPC.
+Overall, Guassian Process Classifier is better in predicting "Not Survived" (0.9 > 0.89) and Logistic Regression is better in predicting "Surivived" (0.82 > 0.8).

+Things I learnt:
+1. Ways of Feature engineering: Transforming the number of Siblings and Parent/Child into whether he has a sibling and Parent/Child, from numerical features to categorical features (Ticket class)
+2. Feature extraction: Extracting the title from name, Cabin class from Cabin ID,

 ### Prediction Diary